marceloexc/marceloexc.com/content/about/_index.md

 ---
-title: "About"
+title: "About..."
 draft: false
 tags: ["about"]
 ---
+### ...the website
+_marceloexc.com_ is my online digital playground.
+I have pictures, code, writings, and other random stuff.
+I use Hugo as my Static Site Generator, being hosted through Caddy with a [Vultr](https://www.vultr.com/) Debian box.

+### ...about me

-### My name is Marcelo Mendez, welcome to the website
+My name is Marcelo Mendez.
 I'm currently a computer science student enrolled at the University of Texas at Rio Grande Valley

-My hobbies include programming, listening to music, biking, and taking pictures
+My hobbies include programming, listening to music, biking, and taking pictures.
+I started to work on this website in May 2023, and it is always in a state of (unfinishment?)

-This website is a digital garden - some stuff may get added, some may get removed.
-Essentially, the website is ever-changing.

-I started working on this website in 2023.
-I try my best to make this website look unique, while still keeping resources low.
-The main goal is to make the website feel like a digital playground, to create so much content  IDK, there are still some challenges in making a website, read here
+Some cool facts:

-"MarceloEXC" stands for **Marcelo** **Exc**ruciated
+* The "EXC" in "MarceloEXC" stands for Excruciated (my Xbox gamertag from 5th grade)
+* I can't pronounce the word "reciepts"
+* my first computer was an iBook G4 in 2012 (i thought i was so cool)

 Want to contact me?
 My email is:
 ``` 'marceloexc', symbols.at, 'tutanota', symbols.dot, 'de' ```

-(I gotta do it like this - or else the spam bots find me!)